How Fish Oil Benefits The Body (EPA & DHA)

-Let’s look at the two most beneficial omega 3’s backed by extensive research---EPA and DHA.
+The two most beneficial omega 3’s, backed by extensive research – EPA and DHA.

-Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA) are omega-3 essential fatty acids very difficult to pronounce, so good thing they have simple acronyms we can refer to instead!
-They are found in fish and fish oil and although they work together in the body, each fatty acid has very unique benefits.
+Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA) are omega-3 essential fatty acids very difficult to pronounce, but luckily they have simple acronyms we can refer to instead!
+They're primarily found in fish, fish oil, and cod liver oil, and although they work together in the body, each fatty acid has very unique benefits.
 Let’s take a look at each of them.

-is an anti-inflammatory and also improves heart health, immune function, and circulation, and reduces joint pain.
-Because of this, EPA is very beneficial for autoimmune and inflammatory disorders, including arthritis, asthma, and inflammatory bowel disease.
-Research shows fish oil reduces triglycerides, supports healthy cholesterol levels and blood pressure, and may prevent heart attacks.
+Research shows EPA supports heart health, immune function, circulation, and joint health.
+Research shows fish oil supports healthy cholesterol and triglyceride levels.
 The American Heart Association recommends people with heart disease consume a minimum of 1 gram of combined EPA and DHA per day, and those with high triglycerides consume 2-4 grams per day.

-is essential to brain function throughout life.
+DHA is essential to brain function throughout life.
 It improves learning and memory, reduces depression and anxiety, is essential for healthy infant and child development, and uniquely benefits the brain and nerve cells.
 DHA also improves eye health.
-During pregnancy and the first years of a child’s life, DHA is essential for the development of the brain, eyes, nervous system, and immune system.
+During pregnancy and the first two years of a child’s life, DHA is essential for the development of the brain, eyes, nervous system, and immune system.
+I took a Nordic Naturals Omega liquid fish oil supplement during both my pregnancies -- straight off the spoon, and it never gave me fishy "reflux."

 In Health and Happiness,